How to get rid of bats who have the audacity to invade your home.

 Many Different Opinions on How to Get Rid of Bats

 Now I want to give a fair and balanced discussion of using these ultrasonic pest repellers to get rid of bats.
 I went to over 10 different websites to do research.
 A lot of the websites published by professional bat removal experts (pest control services) say that these devices do not work on bats.
 The pest control experts obviously would know the most about how to get rid of bat colonies and nests and state that the only truly effective solution is to get them to leave then seal the exit.
 But you have to wonder if some are putting down these devices to get more clients.
-Bat removal can easily exceed $500 from what I’ve read.
+Bat removal can easily exceed $500.

 Others say that the ultrasonic sound will only serve to confuse the bats, as they use sound to “see.”
 (Read more about that here.)
 These folks make the point that if the bats can’t follow sounds properly due to the loud screeching or beeping emitted by these ultrasonic tools, they will probably just bump into walls and get annoyed.